ripvannwinkler/python-simple-menu/README.md

 A lightweight console menu package for python applications.
 No frills, no fuss.

+NOTE: This package is fully functional, but it was developed with the intent to familiarize myself with python package management and deployment techniques.
+As such, there may be some weird commit history or arbitrary version bumps as I experiment with various tools and best practices.

 ## Installing

 To install to your project, run the following command: